GIVE SSP emissions data - specifically Montreal gases and Aerosols

 Great!
 Feel free to cross post here if the developers overlap, but we can keep the conversations on model specific repos when appropriate just to keep information available and allow collaboration.

-Yes the API exists and is implemented for several models, but not MimIFAIRv2 yet, that has a Monte Carlo but it isn’t built with the Mimi API so I’ll do that at some point too.
+Yes the Monte Carlo API is built, documented, and implemented for several models, but it looks as if MimIFAIRv2 does not implement it yet.
+It has a Monte Carlo function but it isn’t built with the Mimi API so I’ll do that at some point when it becomes useful for folks.